Ultimate Positivity is Decidable for Simple Linear Recurrence Sequences: Conclusion

 \section{Conclusion}

 We have shown that the Ultimate Positivity Problem for simple LRS is decidable in polynomial space and as hard as the decision problem for universal sentences over the field of real numbers.
-A more careful accounting of the complexity of the decision procedure yields a $\mathbf{coNP}^{\exists \mathbb{R}}$ upper bound.
-Thus a \textbf{PSPACE}-hardness result would have non-trivial consequences for the complexity of decision problems for first-order logic over the reals.
-On the other hand, the obstacle to improving the polynomial-space upper bound is the complexity of computing a basis of the group of multiplicative relations among characteristic roots, see Remark~\ref{rem:lattice-basis}.
+A more careful accounting of the complexity of our decision procedure places it in $\mathbf{coNP}$ with an oracle for the universal theory of the reals.
+Thus a \textbf{PSPACE}-hardness result for Ultimate Positivity would have non-trivial consequences for the complexity of decision problems for first-order logic over the reals.
+On the other hand, the obstacle to improving the polynomial-space upper bound is the complexity of computing a basis of the group of multiplicative relations among the characteristic roots of the recurrence.

-Without the hypothesis of simplicity, obtaining decidability of the Ultimate Positivity Problem would require much tighter bounds in Diophantine approximation than are currently available---even for LRS of order at most 6 (see~\cite[Theorem 8]{OW13:submitted} for a precise statement).